 Shared Categories

-Shared categories are built-in templates that come pre-loaded in every client's Changes tab.
+Shared categories are built-in templates that come pre-loaded on every client's Changes page.
 These cover the most common planning areas — things like Accounts, Cash Flow, Allocation, Insurance, and Procedures.

 Shared categories are read-only.
 You can't rename them, delete them, or change their structure.
 They're designed to give you a consistent starting point across all clients.
 You can still add, edit, and complete individual change items within shared categories — you just can't modify the category itself.